 - How Jane's history has affected her writing process and style.
 Being brought up on a farm as well as working in the outback as a cook and stockman has shaped her writing.

-- The outback way of life is built on humour, as well as the Australian character.
+- The outback way of life is built on humor, as well as the Australian character.
 These aspects run through Jane's work.
 She worked with R.M.
 Williams, an Australian legend on establishing the Australian Stockman's Hall of Fame.

 - Jane wrote a column for the Courier Mail which focussed on humorous aspects of her family life.
 This became her book, 44 short stories based on these columns.